 (c) Applying the paint

-Once the primer is fully dry, you can add your desired paint.
-I would suggest that you use a clean brush and thoroughly clean the insides of the sprayer if needed, before starting.
+I suggest you use a clean brush and thoroughly clean the insides of the sprayer, if needed, before starting.

 If you already have paintbrushes at home that aren’t too dirty, use them!
-If not, here’s a link to get a cheap and functional set.

 Recommended Paint Brush Set: Blick Essentials Value Brush Set of 3